simila/Yunxuebang_autoanswerer/README.md

 			Run get.py firstly to get current questions and answers.Its will be storaged in MySQL.
 			You need to run this when the questions updated everytime.
-			WARNING: DO NOT RUN THIS FILE CONSTANTLY，IT MAY CORRUPT YOUR ACCOURY TO LOWER CAUSE.
+			WARNING: DO NOT RUN THIS FILE CONSTANTLY，IT MAY REDUCE YOUR ACCURATE.

 		Using

 			Run index.py
+			If you wants to repeat many times.Run justdo.py .
+It will default running 20 times to raise accurate.

 		Attation